passcod/blook/2017-dec-31-yearly-summary.md

  - Improve my health.

    I've lost about 5 kg since the beginning of the year.
-More than that, I've built up some muscle mass.
-I'm still not where I'd like to be, but the future on the front is actually looking like it's getting brighter.
+More than that, I've built up some muscle mass and established healthier habits.
+I've changed jobs, going from a highly stressful place where I burned out several times, to a more rewarding _and_ more relaxing opportunity.
+I sleep better, in part because of more regular and longer cycles, and in part because I have improved my sleeping posture.
+There are other little things that add up.
+But it's looking up!

  - Improve my writing.